longhorn/website/content/docs/1.4.0/volumes-and-nodes/expansion.md

   weight: 4
 ---

 Volumes are expanded in two stages.
-First, Longhorn expands the frontend (the block device), then it expands the filesystem.
+First, Longhorn resizes the block device, then it expands the filesystem.

-To prevent the frontend expansion from interference by unexpected data R/W, Longhorn supports offline expansion only.
-The `detached` volume will be automatically attached to a random node with [maintenance mode.](../../concepts/#22-reverting-volumes-in-maintenance-mode)

-Rebuilding and adding replicas is not allowed during the expansion, and expansion is not allowed while replicas are rebuilding or being added.
+Since v1.4.0, Longhorn supports online expansion.
+Most of the time Longhorn can directly expand an attached volumes without limitations, no matter if the volume is being R/W or rebuilding.

 If the volume was not expanded though the CSI interface (e.g. for Kubernetes older than v1.16), the capacity of the corresponding PVC and PV won't change.

 ## Prerequisite

-- The Longhorn version must be v0.8.0 or higher.
+- For offline expansion, the Longhorn version must be v0.8.0 or higher.
-- The volume to be expanded must be in the `detached` state.
+- For online expansion, the Longhorn version must be v1.4.0 or higher.

 ## Expand a Longhorn volume

 There are two ways to expand a Longhorn volume: with a PersistentVolumeClaim (PVC) and with the Longhorn UI.

 #### Via PVC

 This method is applied only if:

 - The PVC is dynamically provisioned by the Kubernetes with Longhorn StorageClass.